Fate, Texas: Demographics

 As of the 2020 United States census, there were 17,958 people, 4,552 households, and 3,895 families residing in the city.
 The age distribution was 33.6% under the age of 18 and 7.8% who were 65 years of age or older.
 The percentage of women was 52.1% across the city.
 Persons age 25 or older who graduated high school was 95.8%, with 44.6% of those adults holding a bachelor's degree or higher.

 Education

 Fate is served by the Rockwall Independent School District in the southern and western portions of the city and the Royse City Independent School District in the northern and eastern portions.
 Royse City ISD provides three campuses in Fate; Miss May Vernon Elementary School, Harry H Herndon Elementary School and Bobby Summers Middle School.

 The Rockwall ISD has two elementary campuses.
 Billie Stevenson Elementary School, which opened at the start of the 2013–2014 school year and is located in the city's Woodcreek subdivision.
 As well as, Lupe Garcia Elementary, which opened at the start of the 2021–2022 school year and is located in the Williamsburg subdivision.

+Royse City ISD will open Fate's first high school since 1933 located in the northern section of Fate off of FM 552.
+Worthy Fate High School is set to open in August 2027.
+The district's Facility Naming Committee reviewed more than 440 name suggestions from the Royse City ISD community in the process of selecting a name and mascot for the school.
+The new campus, approved in a May 2023 Bond Referendum, is set to open in August 2027.
+Current planning would allow the school to open with freshmen and sophomores and grow into a 9-12th grade school by 2030.
+Royse City ISD plans to break ground on the new campus in the Spring of 2024.
+The campus’ offerings will reflect that of Royse City High School with career and tech programs, dual credit programs, associate degrees, ag facilities, fine arts and athletic facilities.
+After studying existing district and school brands, exploring a competitive logo analysis and reviewing five color combinations the group came to a consensus.
+The district's second high school will be the Worthy Fate High School Wolverines with navy and vegas gold colors.
+WFHS will open with freshmen and sophomore students in its first year.